-The F/A-18 Hornet aircraft with the original flight control law exhibited a nonlinear out-of-control phenomenon known as the falling-leaf mode.
-This unstable mode was suppressed by modifying the original control law.
-This paper employs the falling-leaf phenomenon as an example to demonstrate the utility of recently developed nonlinear analysis methods to flight control validation tools.
-The flight control law is usually validated and verified by performing linear robustness analysis at different trim points and running many Monte Carlo simulations.
+The F/A-18 Hornet aircraft with the original flight control law exhibited an out-ofcontrol phenomenon known as the falling leaf mode.
+The falling leaf mode went undetected during the validation and verification stage of the flight control law.
+Several F/A-18 Hornet aircraft were lost due to the falling leaf mode which led to the redesign of the lateral-directional axis of the flight control law.
+The revised flight control law exhibited successful suppression of the falling leaf mode during flight tests with aggressive maneuvers.
+Prior to performing expensive flight tests, the flight control law was extensively validated and verified by performing linear robustness analysis at different trim points and running many Monte-Carlo simulations.
 Additional insight can be gained by using nonlinear analyses.
 This paper compares the two flight control laws using nonlinear region-of-attraction analyses and Monte Carlo simulations.
-The results of these nonlinear analyses indicate that the revised flight control law has significantly improved nonlinear robustness properties as compared with baseline design.
+The results of these nonlinear analyses indicate that the revised flight control law has better significantly improved nonlinear robustness properties as compared with baseline design.